-We draw attention to note 2 in the consolidated financial statements, which indicates that the Company incurred a net loss of \$5,123,052 during the year ended December 31, 2022 and, as of that date, the Company's working capital deficiency is \$10,636,832.
-As stated in note 2, these events or conditions, along with other matters as set forth in note 2, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 2 in the consolidated financial statements, which indicates that the Company incurred a net loss of \$3,278,196 during the year ended December 31, 2023 and, as of that date, has a deficit of \$75,435,915 and a working capital deficiency of \$7,256,469.
+As stated in Note 2, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.